ChrisRamer/basic-web-applications-ind-project/README.md

 ## Setup/Installation Requirements

 Clone this repo to your PC.
-Open it up in an IDE of your choice and open the terminal and navigate to the directory of the main project (`cd  "[where you stored project]\VendorsAndOrders\VendorsAndOrders.Solution"`).
+Open it up in an IDE of your choice and open the terminal and navigate to the directory of the main project (`cd  "[where you stored project]\VendorsAndOrders\VendorsAndOrders.Solution\VendorsAndOrders"`).
-Then in terminal, run the command `dotnet watch run` and click on the `localhost:5000` link to load the site.
+Then in terminal, run the command `dotnet run` and click on the `localhost:5000` link to load the site.

 ## Specs